christoomey/vim-tmux-navigator/README.md

 `~/.zshenv`) into the interactive startup file (e.g., `~/.zshrc`) as Vim only sources the non-interactive config.

+### It doesn't work in Vim's `terminal` mode

+Terminal mode is currently unsupported as adding this plugin's mappings there causes conflict with movement mappings for FZF (it also uses terminal mode).
+There's a conversation about this in https://github.com/christoomey/vim-tmux-navigator/pull/172

 ### It Doesn't Work in tmate

 [tmate][] is a tmux fork that aids in setting up remote pair programming